 Having once archived the sum of the ancient world's knowledge, in the Library of Alexandria, and having left behind some of the most advanced architecture of the ancient world, it shouldn't come as a surprise that ancient Egyptian civilizations used cannabis medicinally.

-What is surprising, is that ancient Egyptians seem to have understood the medicinal properties of cannabis better than modern medical science has been able to.
+What is surprising, is that ancient Egyptians were so interested in the medicinal properties of cannabis.
 The Ebers Papyrus, written around 1550 BC, is one of the oldest finished medical textbooks that is yet to be found.

-In it, a number of formulas make use of cannabis to alleviate pain and inflammation caused by various diseases and injuries.
+In it, a number of formulas make use of cannabis for various diseases and injuries.
 It also seems apparent that in particular, women used marijuana as a remedy in the early days of Egypt.

-The oldest medicinal use of the herb in the region most likely dates back even further, to 2000 BC, where it would have been used to treat glaucoma, cataracts, hemorrhoids, vaginal bleeding, and even cancer.
+The oldest medicinal use of the herb in the region most likely dates back even further, to 2000 BC, where it would have been used for a variety of conditions.

-Based on ancient text, it can be estimated that, in most cases, cannabis was not a cure but an alleviator of pain and other symptoms, similar to how cannabis is prescribed today.
+Based on ancient text, it can be estimated that, in most cases, cannabis was not a cure but an alleviator.

 In 1881, when the mummy of Pharaoh Ramesses II was uncovered and examined, no one was expecting traces of cannabis to be found in the remains.
 Since then, many uncovered mummies have shown similar traces of the herb in their systems, confirming the suspicion that cannabis was indeed a part of the regular culture in ancient Egypt.